I’m sharing several options for investing in the TSP.

 I’m a huge fan of Dave’s book Total Money Makeover.
 His baby steps for getting out of debt are legendary!

-He also has recommendations on how to invest in the TSP.
+He also has recommendations on how to invest in the thrift savings plan.
 His caveats are typical of Dave’s approach to money.

 In typical Dave fashion, he suggests that you first pay off all your debt besides your primary residence before you begin long term investing and have an emergency fund of three to six months of expenses as well.